TomRadford/TomRadford/README.md

 <p>I'm very technically driven and love a good challenge - confident in taking a problem and solving it to the best of my ability, acquiring new skills and competencies as required along the way.</p>

-<p>Currently, I'm working as a Junior Full Stack Developer.</p>
+<p>Currently, I'm working as a full stack developer.</p>
 <p>I have a background in film production and am always looking for ways to assist this industry using tech.</p>

-<p>My current competencies include React, Redux, Tailwind, Node.js, MongoDB, Express, GraphQL, and Next.js along with Jest and Cypress for testing.</p>
+<p>My current competencies include Svelte, React, Redux, Tailwind, Node.js, MongoDB, Express, GraphQL, and Next.js along with Jest and Cypress for testing.</p>

 <div>
 <img src="https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white" alt="HTML" />